Natural Disaster & Severe Weather Resources

 A catastrophe of any type calls for a quick and compassionate response.
 The more flexibility which can be utilized by landlord and tenant alike will lead to more positive results.
 Communication is key.
 Sample notices you may send to your residents after a catastrophe can be found in the REDBOOK are: (emergency post-disaster notice), (termination after disaster), and (affordable housing termination after disaster).
 As you use these, your understanding of the rights and legal obligations of the respective parties, both before and after a catastrophe, will increase and enable you to reach more effective solutions to the unique problems which the catastrophic events will present you with.

-Preparing Your Apartment Community for Winter Weather includes valuable resources that can help members before, during, and after this type of emergency.
+- Winter Weather: resource includes valuable information that can help members before, during, and after this type of emergency.
 This guide contains several sections including:

 - Plan Ahead – General Emergency Checklist